rsutphin/mrandmrs-site/source/wedding.html.markdown

 ## Wedding party

-* Amy E. Borden - Matron of Honor, sister of the bride
+* Amy E. Borden - Maid of Honor, sister of the bride
 * J. Grant Sutphin - Best Man, brother of the groom
 * Amanda K. Pilcher - sister of the groom
 * Angela Halaby - friend of the bride